Tarisper/ls_color/README.md

 ### Installation

-Enter the command ***notepad $PROFILE (bold italic)*** and if the profile file has not been created, then create it.
+Enter the command ***notepad $PROFILE*** and if the profile file has not been created, then create it.
 Copy the contents of the ls_color.ps1 file to the profile.
 Save the profile file and restart PowerShell.